Skip to main content

 Cash can be rejected from 50 coins or banknotes, regardless of the value.

-The Estonian central bank as well as credit institutions, on the other hand, must accept cash / banknotes without any restriction.
+The Estonian central bank as well as credit institutions, however, must accept cash and banknotes without any restriction.

 The limits for cash payments are as follows: